-Our executive and staff sit on national and regional boards and committees.
-Our president sits on the Academic Board and other University boards to give a student perspective on issues, insights and ideas.
-Many of the executive members also either sit on College Boards, or liaise with their relative departments within the University.
-If you have feedback for any of the following committees please contact our exec or student advocate.
+We appoint representatives (usually one of our staff or exec) to sit on university-wide and campus boards and committees.
+Our President sits on the Academic Board and other University boards to give a student perspective on issues; many of the executive members also sit on College Boards or liaise with their relevant departments within the University.

 – Health and Safety Consultative Meeting